 - Take note if your dog looks terrified or is barking excessively.

-- Pay close attention to whether you are hurting your pet or not.
+- Pay close attention to whether you are hurting your pet.

-- Check if you are ripping out your pet’s hair out instead of just removing the loose hair.
+- Check if you are pulling your pet’s hair out instead of removing loose hair.